-If studied as standalone, an individual award can be achieved.
+At Level 4, CIM qualifications are the Certificate in Professional Marketing and Certificate in Professional Digital Marketing.
+If a module is studied as a studied as standalone module, an individual award can be achieved.

 These will be titled as follows:

-Marketing = CIM Level 4 Award in Marketing

-Integrated Communications = CIM Level 4 Award in Integrated Communications

-Customer Experience = CIM Level 4 Award in Customer Experience

-Digital Marketing = CIM Level 4 Award in Digital Marketing
+Module Award Applied Marketing CIM Level 4 Award in Applied Marketing (VRQ) Planning Campaigns CIM Level 4 Award in Planning Campaigns (VRQ) Customer Insights CIM Level 4 Award in Customer Insights (VRQ) Digital Marketing Techniques CIM Level 4 Award in Digital Marketing Techniques (VRQ)